dotnet/TorchSharp/docfx/articles/memory.md

 }
 ```

 The `alias()` function avoids doing a clone of the tensor, but still returns a fresh tensor.
+I you simply return `input`, the caller won't know whether both input and output should be disposed, so the protocol is to always return a fresh tensor.

 ### Disposing Tensor